 - Additional, informal catch-up meetings

 - Home/school communication books

+- Messages to update via Seesaw

-- Review meetings between the class teacher, parents, child and SENCo.
+• Review meetings between the class teacher, parents, child and SENCo.

 Parents are also signposted to relevant support networks and training e.g SENDIASS, Cygnet, POSCH.

 4. What arrangements do we have in place to consult with young people with SEND and how do we involve them in their education?